BC-Consulting/bccscbar/README.md

 ![][bccscbar_logo]
 # bccscbar

+## Version for QGIS V3.x in the [geoprocAlgos](https://github.com/BC-Consulting/geoprocalgos) repository.

 Colour Scale Bar is a QGIS V2.x plugin.

 Generates a colour scale bar image file from a one-band raster file or from its qml file.
 The generated image can be used in the Composer as the colour scale bar for that raster.